oliteto/pdsnd_github/README.md

 ### 04.01.2021

+### Description:
-### Use Python to understand U.S. bikeshare data.
+ Use Python to understand U.S. bikeshare data.
 Calculate statistics and build an interactive environment where a user chooses the data and filter for a databese to analyze.
-Describe what your project is about and what it does

 ### Files used
 1. bikeshare_2.py